anahuynh27/FitnessTracker_FrontEnd/README.md

     see a list of all public routines showing:
-        The routine name, goal, and creator's username ✔️ A list of activities for the routine, including their name, description, and duration and/or count ** (need more info on this)
+        The routine name, goal, and creator's username ✔️ A list of activities for the routine, including their name, description, and duration and/or count ** (need more info on this) --> missing Duration & Count <--

 As a registered user on the My Routines tab, I want to: